Four ingredients for praying with confidence.

 4. Receive (1 John 5:14, 15)

-By faith, we can claim the answer to our requests, before we see the results!
 If we are continually abiding in Christ, surrendered to the Holy Spirit, and praying according to the Word and will of God, we can expect God’s answers.
-Rarely do they appear as expected, but with an eternal perspective and trust, God’s answers are always best.
+Rarely do they appear as expected, but with an eternal perspective and trust, God’s answers are always best (even if it's a 'no').
 God’s Yes and No are equally for our good, so let’s receive them with thanks!

 ABIDE.
 ASK.
 BELIEVE.
 RECEIVE.
 In Jesus Name.